Crete Locals logo

 The most exciting and spectacular places of the Samaria gorge hike are in the second part of the walk, closer to Agia Roumeli.
 Suppose you just want to take a leisurely stroll.
 In that case, you should start the hike from Agia Roumeli and walk back to The Gates, the Saint George Church and the Samaria Village.
 After you are tired, you can return to the beach.

-Flora and fauna of the Samaria gorge
+Flora and fauna of the Samaria Gorge

 The gorge of Samaria contains a wide variety of trees, shrubs, flowers and other plants, some of which are unique to the area.
 The vegetation consists mainly of tall Cypresses, many of them many centuries old, Kermes oaks and Cretan maples in the upper reaches of the gorge.
 The best-known animal connected with the gorge of Samaria is the wild goat.
-The Cretan wild goat (Capra aegagrus creticus), also called kri-kri or agrimi, chestnut brown in colour, with a darker brown stripe running from its neck along the spine down to its tail.
+The Cretan wild goat (Capra aegagrus creticus), also called kri-kri or agrimi, is chestnut brown in colour, with a darker brown stripe running from its neck along the spine down to its tail.

-Wild goat, also called kri-kri
+Wild goat of Crete, also called kri-kri

 Samaria Gorge Trail Map